Neil Douglas Findlay: Staff officer

 Findlay was promoted to brevet lieutenant colonel on 29 November 1900 and served as brigade major of the artillery of the I Army Corps until 15 April 1904.
 He was succeeded in that post by John Du Cane, who would later serve as a Royal Field Artillery general in the First World War, and afterwards became Master-General of the Ordnance.
-Findlay was promoted to lieutenant-colonel on 1 September 1904, and was appointed a Companion of the Order of the Bath (military division) in the 1905 Birthday Honours on 30 June 1905.
+Findlay was promoted to lieutenant colonel on 1 September 1904, and was appointed a Companion of the Order of the Bath (military division) in the 1905 Birthday Honours on 30 June 1905.

 Findlay was promoted to brevet colonel on 15 October 1905 and to colonel on 2 March 1908.
 His replacement following the latter appointment was Alexander Hamilton-Gordon, who later commanded a corps in the First World War.

-Findlay served as assistant adjutant-general at the War Office until 14 July 1910 when he was appointed to command the artillery of the 1st Infantry Division at Aldershot.
+Findlay served as assistant adjutant general at the War Office until 14 July 1910 when he was appointed to command the artillery of the 1st Division, then stationed at Aldershot, taking over from Colonel Benjamin Burton.
+He was granted the rank of brigadier general, although this was only a temporary rank and only lasted whilst he held this appointment.